Barn Lime in Chicken Coop: Safe Use, Benefits, and Expert-Backed Alternatives

 Do not wait for a bad smell to clean the coop.
 Instead, watch for these signs:

-Safety and proper layering are key to making barn lime effective and risk-free.
+Safety and proper layering are key to using lime in chicken coop areas effectively and risk-free.

 1. Safety Protocol: Put on your N95 or better mask, safety glasses, and gloves.
 The moment you start disturbing old bedding or lime dust, protect your lungs.